AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 1. User requests to list clients.
 2. FApro shows a list of clients.
 3. User requests to view the profile of the client in the list.
-4. FApro shows the detailed profile of the client.
+4. FApro shows the detailed profile of the client. <br/>
     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The list is empty. <br/>
   Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+AddressBook shows an error message. <br/>
     Use case resumes at step 2.

 **Use case: Adding a plan to a client**

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.
-2. AddressBook shows a list of clients
+2. AddressBook shows a list of clients.
-3. User requests to add a specified plan to a specific client in the list
+3. User requests to add a specified plan to a specific client in the list.
-4. AddressBook adds the plan to the client
+4. AddressBook adds the plan to the client. <br/>
     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The list is empty. <br/>
   Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+AddressBook shows an error message. <br/>
       Use case resumes at step 2.

 **Use case: Removing plans from a client**

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.
-2. AddressBook shows a list of clients
+2. AddressBook shows a list of clients.
-3. User requests to remove plans from a specific client in the list
+3. User requests to remove plans from a specific client in the list.
-4. AddressBook removes the plans of the client
+4. AddressBook removes the plans of the client. <br/>
     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The list is empty. <br/>
   Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+AddressBook shows an error message. <br/>
     Use case resumes at step 2.

 **Use case: Finding all clients that contain any of the plans**